Boro23-wq/boro-v5/posts/image-recognition-pipeline.md

     ```shell
     chmod 400 labsuser.pem
     ```
-4. Return to the AWS Management Console, and in the EC2 service, choose **Instances**.
+4. Return to the AWS Management Console, and in the EC2 service, choose <u>Instances</u>.
 Check the box next to the instance you want to connect to.
-5. In the _Description_ tab, copy the **IPv4 Public IP** value.
+5. In the _Description_ tab, copy the <u>IPv4 Public IP</u> value.
-6. Return to the terminal window and run this command (replace **public-ip** with the actual public IP address you copied):
+6. Return to the terminal window and run this command (replace <u>public-ip</u> with the actual public IP address you copied):

 ```bash
 ssh -i <filename>.pem ec2-user@<public-ip>